-By Ms Naomi Francis, Speech Therapist
+By Naomi Francis, Speech Therapist at Minds & Hearts

 You may have heard of the term “pragmatics” before, but never thought much of it.
 In its simplest form, pragmatics, or “social communication” is the use of language in a social context.
 When communicating with others, we often think of the words we use as having the most impact, this is known as “semantics”.
-However, when looking at pragmatics, it can add a whole new layer to the meaning of the interaction.
+When looking at pragmatics, however, it can add a whole new layer to the meaning of the interaction.

 There are three primary areas when thinking about Pragmatics: